publiclab/Leaflet.DistortableImage/CONTRIBUTING.md

 npm run watch:dev
 ```

 3\.
-Once you finish, commit your changes and a pre-commit hook will automatically update your `dist` files to a production build.
+Once you finish, commit your changes and a pre-commit hook automatically updates your `dist` files to a production build (via `npm run build`).

 *To learn more about our Webpack configuration file, take a look at [this](WEBPACK.md).*